Phonics Can Get in the Way of Reading Mastery

 By grade 4, which is known as the “watershed year,” the young reader is expected to have learned how to read and is now expected to “read to learn.”
 If the 4th grader is dyslexic, or has not been able to master phonics, phonemes, and reading abstract words and symbols, then they are unlikely to be able to read well enough to keep up with their peers.
 This child started out as a bright, confident, eager student to learn.
 Now, failure to read like their peers has deflated the child’s confidence, causing self-doubt, feelings of “inferiority,” and a mindset of “I can’t learn to read, I don’t like to read, therefore I hate to read.”
 This is a life-altering experience.

 The more senses that can be stimulated when providing a “meaning” for abstract words (me, his, why) or symbols (! , “ 1), while at the same time the sight and sound of it is heard and learned, the more the brain has the input it needs to link these together in a “meaningful” experience.
 For this kind of mastery to be possible, the “Mind’s Eye” perceptions of words and symbols must become stable and consistent.
-In order to facilitate this mastery, Magical I Am has adopted and adapted the concept of the "Go to The Spot”, an imaginary point for integrating multiple viewpoints.
+In order to facilitate this mastery, the Sky Village – Trail of Spells app has adopted and adapted the concept of the "Go to The Spot” an imaginary point for integrating multiple viewpoints.

 Why is the Importance of Learning to Read Abstract Words and Symbols Overlooked?

-Children who have tools that help them learn to read successfully are more apt to push through confusion and “stick to” the job of learning to read, than children who lack the necessary guidance that matches their style of learning.
+Children who have the 3-D tools that help them learn to read successfully are more apt to push through the confusion and “stick to” the job of learning to read than children who lack the necessary guidance that matches their style of learning.
 The stresses of learning to read, especially the pressure of reading out loud before teachers, affect every child differently.
 These stresses are magnified in the dyslexic or reading challenged student.
 These stresses can manifest themselves throughout the learning experience and beyond.

 The confusion that can be caused by reading abstract words and symbols can become an interruption in the thinking process of the child.
 Even if the child can read most of the concrete words, constant interruptions in knowing what a word means can cause the reader to lose the storyline.

-Once a child has learned how to master reading all of the 300 abstract words and symbols, the child has tools that will help them learn to benefit from learning how to use phonics and phonemes to enlarge their vocabulary.
+Once a child has learned how to master reading all the 300 abstract words and symbols, the child has tools that will help them learn to benefit from learning how to use phonics and phonemes to enlarge their vocabulary.
 On average, by the time a student graduates from high school, they have a vocabulary of 18,000 words.
-The tools of phonics and phonemic awareness are essential for vocabulary building.

 Bill Allen’s Personal Story

-My personal story is typical of the dyslexic learner.
-In 1st grade there were four reading circles ranging from advanced readers or those who exhibited some type of learning aptitude, to those who were struggling with learning.
+My personal story is typical of the dyslexic 3-D learner.
+In 1st grade there were three reading circles ranging from advanced readers or those who exhibited some type of learning aptitude to those who were struggling with learning.
 I started off in the advanced reading circle, however, within a matter of weeks I had been demoted to the struggling reader group.
-I remember distinctly that I could not get the word “it".
+I remember distinctly that I could not get the word “it.”
 No matter how hard I tried, I just could not make sense of “it” or read “it.”
 “It” was the beginning of my awareness that I could not read like everyone else.